 As the ‘rooster crowed’ we boarded the bus for the very last time and headed for home.

-We would like to thank “The Rooster Man”, Raquel and Scott for hosting us on their Exotic Barbados 80 mile tour.
+We would like to thank “The Rooster Man”, Raquel and Scott for hosting us on their Barbados Island 80-mile tour.
 We highly recommend this tour to anyone who is visiting the beautiful island of Barbados.
 You will come away with a memorable experience, an understanding of the people of Barbados and a taste of local Caribbean fare.
 As always, our opinions are our own.

 There are 2 seasons in Barbados – wet and dry.
 The island is located 13 degrees north of the equator.